OUR APPROACH

 Empowered with PHFI’s Technological Innovation ‘Swasthya Sahayak’ - a portable/ backpack sized point-of-care info gathering & diagnostic tool, to seek & digitize health information of families including conducting diagnostics of pregnant women, & referring high-risk cases to Public Health Centres.

-128 Swasthya Sakhis have reached out to 1500000 beneficiaries till date across Uttar Pradesh, Goa, and Madhya Pradesh.
-Nearly 10000 pregnant women have been identified including 5000 high risk pregnancies.
+130 Swasthya Sakhis have reached out to 1800000 beneficiaries till date across Uttar Pradesh, Goa, and Madhya Pradesh.
+Nearly 10,000 pregnant women have been identified, including 5000+ high risk pregnancies.

 This technology by PHFI was named as one of the 6 game-changing innovations by Wall Street Journal.